How Fibromyalgia Became My Friend

 Note: This transcript contains affiliate links.
 If you click through and make a purchase, we will likely receive a small commission.
 Read about what we do and don’t promote here.

-- Get a free copy of Tami’s book, Take Back Your Life: Find Hope and Freedom From Fibromyalgia Symptoms and Pain.
+- Get free copies of Tami’s books here.
+In Take Back Your Life: Find Hope and Freedom From Fibromyalgia Symptoms and Pain, you will find:

 - “How Can I Have More Energy?” (chapter 4) contains step-by-step instructions on how to use a pedometer to help you manage your energy.